Benito Pérez Galdós: Works about Pérez Galdós

-Pérez Galdós' House-Museum
+Pérez Galdós museum

-The Pérez Galdós' House-Museum (Casa-Museo Pérez Galdós in Spanish) is located in the Triana neighbourhood, in the centre of Las Palmas de Gran Canaria.
-The house (the place where Galdós was born) was acquired and created in 1954 by the Cabildo de Gran Canaria and inaugurated on 9 July 1960 by María Pérez Galdós Cobián, the writer's daughter.
+The Pérez Galdós museum (Casa-Museo Pérez Galdós in Spanish) is located in Triana, in the centre of Las Palmas de Gran Canaria.
+The house where Pérez Galdós was born was acquired in 1954 by the cabildo de Gran Canaria, and inaugurated on 9 July 1960 by María Pérez Galdós Cobián, the writer's daughter.

-In the House-Museum visitors can see the house where the writer grew up, as well as a display of documents (letters, manuscripts...), furniture, musical instruments, paintings and photos that belonged to both the writer and his family.

-The aim of the House-Museum is the conservation, study and dissemination of the legacy of Benito Pérez Galdós.
-For this matter, the management of the House-Museum has organised eleven international congresses, countless conferences and exhibitions, school visits, and has developed a publishing line with several collections of its own.

-The House-Museum also has its own library with numerous works by Galdós in different languages, as well as the author's complete collection in ePub format (only in Spanish) and a virtual tour, among others.
+In the museum visitors can see the house where the writer grew up, as well as a display of documents, furniture, musical instruments, paintings and photos that belonged to the writer and his family.
+The aim of the museum is the conservation, study and dissemination of the legacy of Pérez Galdós.
+The management of the museum has supported international congresses, conferences and exhibitions, and has developed a publishing line.
+The museum also has a library with numerous works by Pérez Galdós in different languages, as well as the author's complete collection.